sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/bias.md

       Exclusively using copyright-free material from the 1930s and earlier may under-represent many groups.

-- Training data can also be bias in labeling by excluding or over-representing certain categories or characteristics.
+- Training data can also be biased in labeling by excluding or over-representing certain categories or characteristics.

     - **Example**
-      If using a controlled vocabulary that focuses on Western categories and concepts, might miss valid valid indigenous concepts and constructions that may be present in the training data.
+      If using a controlled vocabulary that focuses on Western categories and concepts, this data might miss valid indigenous concepts and constructions that may be present in the training data.

 ### Algorithms
 - Algorithms based on biased data could perpetrate underlying flaws
     - **Example**
-      If training data is taken to be relatively free of bias but bias exist, algorithms at risk of Type II error of erroneous acceptance.
+      If training data is taken to be relatively free of bias but bias exist in the algorithms used may have allow acceptance of false statements.

 - Programmers could introduce personal bias intentionally or unintentionally